Financial Aid Policies

 To be eligible for either of these exchange programs, the student must be admitted as a full-time, degree seeking student at TLU.
 A list of schools participating in the Tuition Exchange, Inc. program can be found at www.tuitionexchange.org.
-Visit the Office of Financial Aid to review a list of participating ELCA schools.
+Visit the Student Financial Services office to review a list of participating ELCA schools.

 Tuition Exchange, Inc.

 Employees at participating institutions must complete a Tuition Exchange application each academic year at the institution at which they are employed.
-Since all applications should be processed through both TLU and the employing institution and submitted to Tuition Exchange, Inc by April 1st each year for the next award year, it is recommended that the application be completed and submitted to the TLU Office of Financial Aid by March 1.
+Since all applications should be processed through both TLU and the employing institution and submitted to Tuition Exchange, Inc by April 1st each year for the next award year, it is recommended that the application be completed and submitted to the TLU Student Financial Services by March 1.
 Applications received on or after April 1st will not be processed.